nishantc19/ticket-booking-system/README.md

 ## Prerequisites

-This project requires basic understanding of how Java Spring boot API service works and how to build a Java web-applications using Maven.
+This project requires basic understanding of how Java Spring boot API service works and how to build Java a web-app using Maven.
 Since Kafka is the certer piece, theoritical knowledge is a must.
 Also, you should know how to clone a git repository on your local.

 I have used [cURL](https://developer.ibm.com/articles/what-is-curl-command/) for talking with the services.
 You can also use Postman or other similar tools.